hance-engine/hance-api/PythonAPI/README.md

 HANCE is compatible with Python 3 and later.

 ## How to Use
 The HANCE Python API is a wrapper around the C++ library.

-Here are a few ways you can use it.
+For those eager to dive in, the examples.py script in our pythonAPI GitHub repository is the perfect starting point.
+This script features a command-line interface that simplifies the process of experimenting with our models.
+You can quickly test out various audio enhancement models without writing a single line of code.
+Here's how to get started:

+First, clone or download the [examples.py](https://github.com/hance-engine/hance-api/blob/main/PythonAPI/examples.py) file from GitHub to your local machine.

+Open your terminal or command prompt, and navigate to the directory where you downloaded the file

+Execute "python examples.py" to access the command-line interface.
+Follow the on-screen instructions to select and run audio enhancement models.

+## Using the API
 To use the API, import it and list the available models:

     import hance